-In this work we are taking the first steps towards studying so called finitely categorical structures.
+This thesis consists of two parts.
+In the first part we are taking the first steps towards studying so called finitely categorical structures.

 By a celebrated theorem of Morley, a structure \mathcal{A} is \aleph_1 -categorical if and only if it is κ -categorical for all uncountable κ .
 Our main goal is to examine finitary analogues of Morley's theorem.
-A model \mathcal{A} is defined to be finitely categorical (or $<\omega$ -categorical) if for a large enough finite set Δ of formulas \mathcal{A} can have at most one n-element Δ -elementary substructure for each natural number n.
+A model \mathcal{A} is defined to be finitely categorical (or $<\omega$ -categorical) if for a large enough finite set Δ of formulae \mathcal{A} can have at most one n-element Δ -elementary substructure for each natural number n.